Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. Before disciplinary action is taken against a Member, the Secretary must give written notice to the Member:

-   1. stating that the Association proposes to take disciplinary action against the Member;
+   a) stating that the Association proposes to take disciplinary action against the Member;

    2. stating the grounds for the proposed disciplinary action;